How to Bake Chicken Breasts (Juicy Every Time)

 - Chicken breasts: Use boneless, skinless breasts that are similar in size so they cook evenly.
 Pieces in the 8–10 ounce range will bake in about 20 minutes at my recommended temperature.
 There’s no need to pound them.

 - Herbs + seasonings: Keep it simple with salt, pepper and fresh herbs like thyme or rosemary.
 You can also use dried herbs or spice blends — this method works with almost any flavor direction.
-If using garlic, stick with granulated garlic — fresh garlic can burn at high heat.
+If using garlic, stick with granulated garlic — at 425°F, fresh garlic scorches before the chicken is done and turns acrid — granulated garlic toasts instead.

 - Lemon: Roasting the lemons alongside the chicken breasts are my favorite part — their juice mixes with the pan drippings to make a light, savory sauce you can spoon right over the chicken.